Phua Chu Kang Pte Ltd: Background and creation

 Gurmit Singh (pictured in 2024) portrayed Phua Chu Kang in both Gurmit's World and Phua Chu Kang Pte Ltd.

 The character of Phua Chu Kang first appeared on the second season of television show Gurmit's World, where Gurmit Singh portrayed multiple characters in different skits.
 The idea of one of the characters being a general contractor was first suggested by Kenneth Liang, the then-head of English entertainment productions.
-Gurmit, alongside producers Edmund Tan, Chaya Bhatt, and Rose Sivam, created the character in 1995 for one of his skits.
+Singh, alongside producers Edmund Tan, Chaya Bhatt, and Rose Sivam, created the character in 1995 for one of his skits.
 Phua Chu Kang is described as "an exaggeration of your typical Singaporean contractor."
 Gurmit's World only ran from May to December 1995, but the skit involving Phua Chu Kang proved to be the most popular.

-Mediacorp wanted to create another sitcom after the success of their first locally produced English language sitcom, Under One Roof.
+Mediacorp wanted to create another sitcom after the success of their first locally produced English language sitcom Under One Roof.
 They decided to expand the Phua Chu Kang skit from Gurmit's World into its own full-fledged show, particularly due to its popularity and that there was growing interest in stories about contractors.
 For the television show, they expanded on Phua Chu Kang by creating a family for him.
-Andrea Teo, then-assistant vice president of Production 5, helped in developing the show and is credited as the creator of Phua Chu Kang Pte Ltd.
+Andrea Teo, then-assistant vice president of Production 5, helped in developing the show and is credited as the creator of this sitcom.

 Casting

 Irene Ang (top; pictured in 2024) and Pierre Png (bottom; pictured in 2017) play Rosie Phua and Phua Chu Beng respectively.

-Gurmit continued to portray Phua Chu Kang for the television show.
+Singh continued to portray Phua Chu Kang for the television show.
 Rosie Phua Chin Huay, whom is Phua Chu Kang's wife who also appeared on Gurmit's World, was portrayed by Irene Ang in the show instead of Julie Sim-Chew, who worked on a production team with Mediacorp.
-Before Phua Chu Kang Pte Ltd, Ang worked as an insurance agent and warmed up crowds before the show Under One Roof.
+Before Phua Chu Kang Pte Ltd, Ang worked as an insurance agent and warmed up crowds before Under One Roof.
 It was here that she was noticed by the production team and asked to audition for the role of Rosie Phua Chin Huay.
 Teo stated about Ang that she "is a bit of a tomboy" and that "I remember going down to the rehearsal and looking at her and saying: 'You've got to be way, way more sexy.
 Ang herself said "I only remember [Teo] trying to teach me how to be more feminine."
 To portray Rosie better, Ang wore a wig, long fingernails, makeup, and tights for the role.